 Firstly, thanks for coming to the site.
 If this is useful to you, please consider liking and commenting here and it would mean a lot if you subscribe to the YouTube channel too when watching the video below.

-Remember if you're subscribed, as well as getting the latest lessons and reviews sent right to you, you can have your say on what reviews, demos and lessons you want.
+Remember if you're a member, as well as getting the latest lessons and reviews sent right to you, you can have your say on what reviews, demos and lessons you want.
 Just comment at the bottom of the page.

 For Free Lessons, Jam Tracks, and other Gear Reviews Click: www.samgoffenguitar.com